chintan-hashi-zz/tfe-install-gcp/README.md

 This Repo can be used to deploy Terraform Enterprise (v5) into your GCP environment in Production Mode.
 This will first create a VPC, Subnet, GCS Bucket, Postgres Database, Firewalls, and SSL Certificate in your GCP ennvironment before deploying the Application.

 ## Modules Used

 - [Official TFE GCP Module](https://github.com/hashicorp/terraform-google-terraform-enterprise)
 - [Customized GCP Bootstrap Module](https://github.com/cneralich/private-terraform-enterprise/tree/master/examples/bootstrap-google)

+## Pre-Requisites

+The following items must be configured prior to using this Module:

+- A GCP Project
+- Valid GCP Credentials stored in JSON format
+- A valid DNS Zone
+- A valid Domain
+- Enable the servicenetworking.googleapis.com API in your GCP Project
+- Enable the cloudresourcemanager.googleapis.com API in your GCP Project

 ## Required Variables

 - `credentials_file` -- Path to credential file
 - `domain` -- Domain name
 - `dns_zone` -- Managed DNS Zone name